-Avivo ArtWorks has three components:
+Avivo ArtWorks has four components:

 Open Studio And Activities

-We offer art-based, wellness-focused services to all members of our community support program (CSP), which specializes in serving adults living with serious and persistent mental illness.
-The program’s art studio is open to CSP members at specified times during the week, usually early and late afternoons, for two to three hours.We offer art-based, wellness-focused services to all members of our community support program (CSP), which specializes in serving adults living with serious and persistent mental illness.
+We offer art-based, wellness-focused services to all members of our Avivo Community Support Program-Minneapolis, which specializes in serving adults living with serious and persistent mental illness.
 The program’s art studio is open to CSP members at specified times during the week, usually early and late afternoons, for two to three hours.
+Our Open Studio hours are Mondays and Thursdays 12:30-4:00 p.m. and Wednesdays 11 a.m.-1 p.m.